sfmskywalker/Orchard-Off-The-Grid/Layouts/07 - Chapter 5 - Element Blueprints.md

 ## Element Blueprints
-In this chapter we'll take a look at *Element Blueprints*, which is a feature that enables the user to create pre-configured elements.
-These elements can then be used by the layout editor for example.
+In this chapter we'll take a look at **Element Blueprints**, which is a feature that enables the user to create pre-configured elements that become available from the toolbox.

 ### When to use Element Blueprints
 Whenever you find that you are duplicating elements in various layouts, those elements are a candidate to be turned into an element blueprint.
-Examples are company logos, contact information and slogans that appear in multiple places on the site.
+For example, if you find yourself duplicating elements all over the place without changing its contents, those elements could be turned into a blueprint.

 ### Creating Element Blueprints
 Creating element blueprints is easy.
-To create one, you click on the *Elements* admin menu item underneath the *Layouts* admin menu item.
+To create one, go to the **Elements** admin menu item right under the **Layouts** admin menu item.
 This will take you to the index screen of all of your element blueprints, which is empty by default.
-On this screen, click the *Create* button to the top right of the window.
+On this screen, click the **Create** button to the top right of the window.
 The screen that appears next presents you with all of the available elements to use for your pre-configured element.
-Once you picked one, the next screen will ask for the following information:
+When one is selected, the next screen will prompt the user for the following information:

 - Element Display Name
 - Element Type Name